-5 credits of Quantitative/Symbolic Reasoning (QSR) required.
+• 5 credits of Quantitative/Symbolic Reasoning (QSR) required.

 Courses that satisfy this requirement focus on mathematics and statistics, or on formal and symbolic argument.
-These methods will enhance your ability to assess the relationship between ideas and judge information more critically.
+These methods will enhance a student's ability to assess the relationship between ideas and judge information more critically.